gsidsid/warmup_project/README.md

 * Modify this angular velocity by an equation of the form `k/[distance reading]` in both the NW and NE directions (with opposite signs)
 * Set the linear velocity to `[distance reading]/k` for the reading in the N direction

-Choosing constants that allow these to interact appropriately, this is enough to achieve basic obstacle avoidance, while keeping heading.
+Choosing constants that allow these to interact appropriately makes this enough to achieve basic obstacle avoidance, while keeping heading.

 ## Finite state controller